abelsj60/my-site/app/data/the-story/story-chapter-one.md

 It was destroyed by a small fairy as she zipped through the wide-eyed boy's window with all the force of a cannonball.
 A neon streak twinkled behind her as she hovered amidst the mess.
 She looked the boy up and down and nodded.

-"Want to find a magic lamp," she asked, floating eye-level.
+"Want to find a magic lamp," she asked cheerily, floating eye-level.

 The boy burst with delight.